Jennie (singer): Impact

 Forbes acknowledged that Jennie has been "gaining a new foothold in Korea's beauty trends" and cited it as one of the reasons why Blackpink topped Forbes Korea Power Celebrity in April 2019.
 She was the most-searched female K-pop idol of 2019 according to Google's mid-year chart.
 That year, Jennie was also ranked as the seventh most popular female K-pop idol in a survey of soldiers completing mandatory military service in South Korea.
 In Gallup Korea's music poll in 2019, Jennie was voted the eighth most popular idol in South Korea, ahead of her bandmates.
-Jennie's "Jentle Home" collection, launched in April 2020, sold out immediately on multiple occasions the collection's products being restocked.
+Jennie's "Jentle Home" collection, launched in April 2020, sold out several successive restocks immediately.
 On December 2, 2020, Chinese singer and former Youth With You contestant Ye Ziming released a song titled "Jennie", which featured lyrics about his admiration of Jennie.

 On January 16, 2021, her 25th birthday, Jennie started her official YouTube channel.
-It gained one million subscribers in less than seven hours, becoming the fastest channel to do so on the platform.
+It became the fastest channel to reach one million subscribers, taking less than seven hours.
 Within 24 hours, she accumulated over 1.75 million subscribers and became the second most subscribed YouTube user within the timeframe, following Brazilian singer Marília Mendonça.

 Sales losses suffered by Chum Churum, a soju brand under Lotte Corporation, due to the impacts of the COVID-19 pandemic were reported to have recovered by 14-15% after they secured Jennie to promote their product.
-It was also reported that Ace Bed stock price soaring 28.14% after naming Jennie as their new brand model.
+It was also reported that Ace Bed's stock price soared 28.14% after naming Jennie as their new brand model.